jdevinney/bale_old/apps/randperm_src/README.md

 #randperm

-The goal of randperm is to create a uniform random permutation of {0,...,N-1} in parallel.
+The goal of randperm is to create a distributed or parallel array that holds a uniform random permutation of {0,...,N-1}.
 As a review, to get a random permutation in serial, a well known algorithm is Knuth's "shuffle" algorithm.

     for(i=0; i<N; i++)
        perm[i] = i;